bcmichael/RNMR-Docs/docs/command/full_command.md

 binary arithmetic operation; a lack of sufficiently many arguments will give an underflow error.
 When a binary operation is executed, the result replaces both (TOS) and (TOS-1), reducing the number of values on the stack by one.
 When a constant is pushed onto the stack, the number of values on the stack increases by one.
-When a unary operation is executed, the number of values on the stack does not change.
+When a unary operation is executed, the number of values on the stack does not change. `CALC` also has access to a 16 element register, which values can be stored in.

 The arguments which may be used with the `CALC` command are as follows: